aDecoy/rust-workshop/docs/docs/module3/2_datatypes.md

 :::important

-If you set a variable equal to a string without setting the type, e.g. `let string = "hello"` it will default to a `&str`.
+If you set a variable equal to a string without setting the type, for example `let string = "hello"` it will default to a `&str`.
 If you need a growable string you can use the `to_string()` function.

 :::

 ## Integers and Decimals

-Rust includes a large number of numeric types, and you'll get very used to setting both the type (integer, floating point) but also setting the size in bytes (`i32`, `f64`).
+Rust includes many numeric types, and you'll get used to setting both the type (integer, floating point) but also setting the size in bytes (`i32`, `f64`).
 This affects how many numbers your type can represent, and if it can handle negative numbers.

 ```rust showLineNumbers
 let integer_example: i32 = 10;